Please click on leaflet to open it.

 Generalised dystonia, is a rare form of dystonia that is usually early-onset (most often appearing in late childhood / early teens).
 Typically, the condition starts in a limb and then ‘generalises’ to other areas.
 Involuntary spasms can occur in a foot or leg and then progress to include other limbs and the trunk.
 In most cases, symptoms progress and stablise within a 5-year period.
 Cases of generalised dystonia starting after the mid-twenties are unusual.
 Symptoms may include:

-Generalised dystonia can either be primary where there is no identifiable cause other than genetic factors or secondary where there is an underlying cause such as another medical condition, drugs or a stroke.
-Primary generalised dystonia is often caused by a mutation in the DYT1 gene.
+Generalised dystonia is sometimes caused by a mutation in the DYT1 gene.
 If someone inherits this mutation there is 30% chance they will develop DYT1 dystonia.
 If a carrier reaches the age of 30 without developing dystonia there is a good chance the dystonia never will develop.
 Testing for DYT1 is technically easy.

 There are a number of other genes which cause primary early-onset generalised dystonia including the DYT5 gene which causes a rare type of generalised dystonia highly responsive to treatment by dopamine called dopa-responsive dystonia.

-If no genetic cause can be identified, the physcian will explore if the dystonia is ‘secondary’ ie. is there an identiable cause?
-This may involve a MRI scan of the brain and testing for other rare conditions such as Wilson’s disease (a treatable genetic condition in which the body does not process copper properly) or neuronal brain iron accumulation syndrome (NBIA – a genetic degenerative condition in which iron is deposited in the basal ganglia).
+If no genetic cause can be identified, the physician will explore if the dystonia is “acquired”.
+This may involve a MRI scan of the brain and testing for other rare conditions such as Wilson’s disease (a treatable genetic condition in which the body does not process copper properly) or neuronal brain iron accumulation syndrome (NBIA – a genetic degenerative condition in which iron is deposited in the basal ganglia)

 There is currently no known cure for dystonia but treatment options are available.
 Treatment differs between individuals but the goal of all treatments is to reduce the symptoms.